golang/example/slog-handler-guide/README.md

 creates a new logger, `logger2`, with an additional attribute, but has no effect on `logger1`.

-We will show an example implementation of `WithAttrs` below, when we discuss `WithGroup`.
+We will show example implementations of `WithAttrs` below, when we discuss `WithGroup`.

 ## The `WithGroup` method